Strategic Exploration for Innovation: The Strategic Problem

 \item satisfies, at each continuity point of \(u_n''\), the HJB equation

 \end{enumerate} with \(k^*_n(a)\) achieving the maximum on the right-hand side, i.e.,

 \end{lemma}

 These conditions are standard in optimal control problems.
-Condition 4 and the smooth pasting condition, which is implicitly stated in Condition 1, are the optimality conditions.
-The rest are properties for general payoff functions.
+Condition~\ref{item:eq-char-4}, and the smooth pasting condition implicitly stated in Condition~\ref{item:eq-char-1}, are the optimality conditions.
+The remaining conditions pertain to payoff functions in general.

-In any MPE, Lemma \ref{lem:char-mpe} provides the following characterization of best responses.
+In any MPE, Lemma~\ref{lem:char-mpe} provides the following characterization of best responses.
 If \(\beta(a, u_n) < 1\), then \(k_n^*(a) = 0\) is optimal and \(u_n(a) = 1 + K_{\neg n}(a) \beta(a, u_n) < 1 + K_{\neg n}(a)\).
 If \(\beta(a, u_n) = 1\), then the optimal \(k_n^*(a)\) takes arbitrary values in \([0,1]\) and \(u_n(a) = 1 + K_{\neg n}(a)\).
 Finally, if \(\beta(a, u_n) > 1\), then \(k_n^*(a) = 1\) is optimal and \(u_n(a) = (1 + K_{\neg n}(a)) \beta(a, u_n) > 1 + K_{\neg n}(a)\).
 In short, player \(n\)'s best response to a given intensity of exploration \(K_{\neg n}\) by the others depends on whether \(u_n\) is greater than, equal to, or less than \(1 + K_{\neg n}\).

-On the intervals where each \(k_n\) is continuous, HJB equation \eqref{eq:hjb} gives rise to the ODE
+On the intervals where each \(k_n\) is continuous, HJB equation~\eqref{eq:hjb} gives rise to the ODE

 In particular, on the intervals where each \(k_n\) is constant, the ODE above admits the explicit solution

 where \(\gamma_1\) and \(\gamma_2\) are the roots of the equation \(\gamma(\gamma - \theta) = 1/(K\rho)\), and \(C_1, C_2\) are constants to be determined.